gkorpal/Womanium/README.md

-# Womanium
+# Quantum Computing Hardware

- Quantum Computing Hardware
+The full schedule can be found [here](Womanium Quantum%20-%20Program Schedule.pdf)